Brief reports on the Laboratory's technical capabilities

 - Green Computing Is Super: MIT Lincoln Laboratory's new supercomputing facility reduces energy impacts

-- Lincoln Laboratory earns seventh consecutive Superior security rating
+- Lincoln Laboratory earns eighth consecutive Superior security rating

 - Confronting the Challenges of Graphs and Networks